ULL-ESIT-PL/babel-learning/doc/parser/tokenizer.md

 > Let's first look at where a token type is defined: [packages/babel-parser/src/tokenizer/types.js](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/master/packages/babel-parser/src/tokenizer/types.js#L86-L203).

+### The constant types: an object with the token types

 > Here you see a list of tokens, so let's add our new token definition in as well:
 >
 > ```js